 Data loss prevention is a set of strategies, tools and processes designed to mitigate the risk of data breaches by proactively identifying sensitive information and then preventing its unauthorized use, sharing or access.

-Data Loss Prevention in Google Workspace is a built-in Google security tool intended to protect the sensitive data stored in your corporate Google Drive assets.
+Data Loss Prevention in Google Workspace is a built-in Google security tool intended to enhance protection of the sensitive data stored in your corporate Google Drive assets.

 How Does Google Workspace DLP Work?

+Google Workspace’s cloud DLP tools enhance data protection by scanning files for sensitive information.
 The ability to activate Google Drive DLP is relegated to your Google Workspace admin.
-The admin defines rules for sensitive information based on Google’s predefined detectors (e.g. a detector for Social Security Numbers), regular expressions or word lists.
+The admin is the one who will manage the custom DLP rules and configuration of sensitive data; they define rules for sensitive information based on Google’s predefined detectors (e.g. a detector for Social Security Numbers), regular expressions or word lists.
 Based on these definitions, Google scans your Drive files for sensitive information.

 What happens when Google Workspace DLP finds sensitive information according to these rules?
 This also depends on admin definitions.
 Potential instructions can include: